January 8, 2024

-Facebook has more than 2 billion monthly active users (MAUs), so it makes sense for affiliate marketers to have a presence there.
-It has many channels to promote goods and services and more paths than other social media platforms including YouTube, Twitter, and Instagram.
-On the flip side, Facebook has been around for years so getting noticed is challenging.
-First-mover advantages are still available, but harder to find and maintain.
+Facebook has billions of monthly active users (MAUs), which is why thousands of affiliate marketers want a presence there.
+It has multiple features (profile, pages, groups, etc.) to promote goods and services and more channels than other social media websites, including Twitter, Instagram, and TikTok.
+Conversely, Facebook has been around for years, so getting noticed is challenging.
+First-mover advantages are still available but are harder to find and maintain.
 You must attract thousands of clicks to make money regardless of your Facebook affiliate marketing strategy.
 Let’s review how to promote affiliate links on Facebook to make money in this post.

-Direct Vs. Indirect Approaches
+Direct Vs. Indirect Affiliate Links

 The Direct Approach: Affiliate Link to Amazon